bbauska/CAD101en/README.md

   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

-<h2 id="ch4">Module 4, Part I: JavaScript Programming for Web Applications</h2>
+<h2 id="ch4">Chapter 4: JavaScript Programming for Web Applications</h2>

-So now you have a website or Cloud App with structure and content from HTML, consistent style from CSS, and a limited amount of interactivity for the user.
+Now you have a website or Cloud App with structure and content from HTML, consistent style from CSS, and a limited amount of interactivity for the user.
 To enhance the user experience and create a real wow factor, you're going to need JavaScript.
 With JavaScript, you can make